-- (A) No person shall keep, harbor, or maintain any cat/dog over the age of four (4) months within the City limits unless such dog has been vaccinated by a licensed veterinarian with a canine rabies vaccine approved by and in the manner prescribed by the California Department of Public Health. - (B) Every cat/dog shall have a medically current vaccination with an antirabies vaccine approved by the California Department of Public Health.
+- A. No person shall keep, harbor, or maintain any cat-or dog over the age of four (4) months within the City limits unless such animal has been vaccinated by a licensed veterinarian with a rabies vaccine approved by and in the manner prescribed by the California Department of Public Health. - B. Every cat/dog shall have a medically current vaccination with an anti-rabies vaccine approved by the California Department of Public Health.
 A veterinarian shall administer the vaccination or as provided through County-recognized clinics, and a certificate of vaccination shall be issued to the owner.
-The certificate of rabies vaccination which accompanies the license application shall be valid if in compliance with the following immunization schedule: - (1) Primary immunization.
-Primary immunization shall be defined as the initial inoculation of an approved rabies vaccine administered to young cats/dogs between the ages of four (4) to twelve (12) months. - (2) Revaccination Intervals.
+The certificate of rabies vaccination which accompanies the license application shall be valid if in compliance with the following immunization schedule:

+- 1. Primary Immunization.
+Primary immunization shall be defined as the initial inoculation of an approved rabies vaccine administered to young cats/dogs between the ages of four (4) to twelve (12) months. - 2.
+Revaccination Intervals.
 The interval for revaccination of cats/dogs administered primary immunization between the ages of four (4) to twelve (12) months will be twelve (12) months.
-The interval for primary or revaccination of cats/dogs administered rabies vaccines over the age of twelve (12) months shall be at least once every three (3) years.
+The interval for primary or revaccination of cats/dogs administered rabies vaccines over the age of twelve (12) months shall be at least once (1) every three (3) years.